-I have written this guide remembering what it was like trying to learn about needle felting when I first discovered it ten years ago watching Kirstie Allsopp making a cute little robin on one of her first Christmas crafts programme
+I have written this guide remembering what it was like trying to learn about needle felting when I first discovered it well over ten years ago watching Kirstie Allsopp making a cute little robin on one of her first Christmas crafts programme

 Please know there is never, ever such a thing as a 'stupid' question so never hesitate to contact me via the contact page of this website with any question you may have and I will do my very best to help.
 My business is my passion so I am often available during 'out of office' times :)